rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/setrun_description.md

-This flagregion specifies a rectangle where at least 3 levels and possibly 4 levels are used, and covers the coastal region of interest and a signficant distance offshore.
+This flagregion specifies a rectangle where at least 3 levels and possibly 4 levels are used, and covers the coastal region of interest and a significant distance offshore.

+For this `setrun1a.py`, recall that `amr_max_levels = 3`, so in fact 4 levels
+will never be used and this flagregion would have the same effect if we set `maxlevel = 3`.
+But for the other examples in this directory, at least 4 levels are allowed, and so `maxlevel = 4` allows finer grids in this region.

 :::{note}